4 Iterative and incremental workflow

 - You have the resources to have dedicated personnel for managing the iteration and planning the product (e.g. with “Scrum Master” and “Product Owner”).
 In research, the biggest constraint is often funds so you likely have fewer people who have to do a wider variety of tasks and don’t have dedicated personnel for specific roles.

 All of these assumptions inherent to Scrum, Agile, or any other common industry workflow can’t be directly applied to research and academic settings.
 So their effectiveness in those other settings might be very different from their effectiveness in these settings.
-So this guide to using iterative development in research settings is slightly modified to fit the needs and constraints typically found in research and academic settings.
+So this guide to using iterative and incremental development in research settings is slightly modified to fit the needs and constraints typically found in research and academic settings.

-2.2 Planning upcoming iterations
+4.2 Planning upcoming iterations

 Having one iteration be one calendar month makes them easier to plan and organise.
 That way, a year can be divided into 12 iterations, and you can more easily use that to plan the work and aims for the year.
 It also makes each iteration about 4 weeks, which is generally a good amount of time to be flexible while also having enough time to achieve a meaningful aim.
 Depending on your project, shorter iterations of 3 weeks might also be appropriate, but we generally don’t recommend going beyond 4 weeks, since the team might lose focus on the aim and it becomes harder to maintain a clear sense of progress.